andrewcwhy/andrewcwhy.me/README.md

 - **Why** – Represents the letter "Y," my last name's initial.
 - **.me** - Literally me.

-When pronounced together, it sounds like **"Andrew see why"**-because you see why?
+When pronounced together, it sounds like **"Andrew see why"**.
+Now you see why?

 ## 🚀 Tech Stack
 This website is built using: